-New technology keeps emerging and harnessed likewise both for booking carers and also facilitating remote monitoring of the elderly, so reducing the needs to visit homes every now and then.
+New technology keeps emerging and harnessed likewise both for booking carers and also facilitating remote monitoring of the elderly, so reducing the need to visit homes every now and then.

-We have seen technologies like: personal alarms, GPS tracking device and movement sensors for 24 hours monitoring, tablet computers and videos conferencing to keep touch with carers, music reminders and a whole lot more.
+We have seen technologies like personal alarms, GPS tracking devices and movement sensors for 24 hours monitoring, tablet computers and video conferencing to keep in touch with carers, music reminders and a whole lot more.

 Graham Allen, Hampshire’s director of adults’ health and care, says there have been a massive savings of £4.7m over the period of three years because of fewer visits by carers, thanks to the use of technology.

-We are proud to say; we move mountains for you.
+We are proud to say; that we move mountains for you.